MasoudMiM/masoudmim.github.io/_pages/meshtofeatures.md

     <p>
       The pipeline has four stages.  <strong>Segmentation &amp;
-      recognition</strong> region-grows the mesh into patches and fits analytic surfaces (planes, cylinders) to each.
+      recognition</strong> region-grows the mesh into patches and fits analytic surfaces (planes, cylinders, cones) to each.
       <strong>Snapping</strong> then nudges the raw fits toward design
       intent — near-parallel directions unify to canonical axes, coaxial cylinders merge, near-equal radii equalize, and values round to